 Tanzania is not only one of the most beautiful countries in Africa but indeed the world.
-On a safari to Tanzania, the country offers a rare blend of natural beauty and unparalleled wildlife viewing opportunities.
-A Tanzania Safari is an experience which will be treasured for a lifetime
+Tanzania Safari Tours offer a rare blend of natural beauty and unparalleled wildlife viewing opportunities.
+Tanzania Safari experience has constantly been reviewed by many travelers as one experience to be treasured for a lifetime

 Ngorongoro Conservation Area

 Ngorongoro Conservation Area is located between the Serengeti and Lake Manyara National Park about 160 kilometres from Arusha.
 A Conservation Area basically means that humans and animals can live in the area, this is abit different from a National Park since National Parks are conserved for wildlife only.
 Ngorongoro includes a couple of things among these are; 80,000 Maasai people who live here but the most significant part of Ngorongoro is the crater.

 It’s the world’s largest unbroken caldera.
 It’s a basically a huge open amphitheater with walls about 600 meters high.
 Inside of the Caldera is 260 kilometers square and basically a big flat area.It has open grasslands, swamps, lakes (both fresh and salt water lakes) but the amazing bit about Ngorongoro is that it was created from a volcano